 We got married 2 years later.
 Dad returned to California where he built a small cottage in my eldest sister's back yard.
 Mom was too attached to her relatives and to her charity work, so she stayed in Lebanon.
 This was Dad's first time living alone and he loved it!

-My daughter was born a year later, and Mom, already surrounded by 11 grandchildren, with 6 more in DC and Beirut, welcomed the new addition with open arms.
+I didn't see her until she returned to California 2 years later.
+When my daughter was born, Mom, already surrounded by 11 grandchildren and 6 more between DC and Beirut, welcomed the new addition with open arms.
 She sewed a gorgeous bassinet cover for her, made clothes, dolls and knitted sweaters and booties.
 We bought our first house and enrolled my little girl in a private school where my sister worked.

 And so I began a second life, on a new continent, with older siblings and many nephews and nieces I barely knew growing up, but was happy to welcome into my life.